Paranoid2droid/cv/index.md

 * 2019: DSP-based Implementation of Far-field Sound Source Localization Algorithms

-Study techniques of sound source localization algorithms such as SRP, develop real-time DSP systems to locate sound sources using microphone array.
+Studied techniques of sound source localization algorithms such as SRP, develop real-time DSP systems to locate sound sources using microphone array.

 <img class="project-picture" src="research_2.gif">

 * 2018: DSP-Based Implementation of a Real-time Sound Field Visualization System Using SONAH Algorithm

-Study techniques of near-field acoustical holography algorithms such as SONAH, develop real-time DSP systems to visualize sound field with details of evanescent waves.
+Studied techniques of near-field acoustical holography algorithms such as SONAH, develop real-time DSP systems to visualize sound field with details of evanescent waves.

 <img class="project-picture" src="research_3.jpg">

 * 2018: Improved MUSIC Algorithm with Enhanced Matrix for Estimating Harmonic Components

-Estimate the number of harmonic components by observing the trend of eigenvalue of self-correlation matrix of the signal's enhanced matrix to determine the sub-space of MUSIC algorithm, providing a better performance in low SNR situations.
+Estimated the number of harmonic components by observing the trend of eigenvalue of self-correlation matrix of the signal's enhanced matrix to determine the sub-space of MUSIC algorithm, providing a better performance in low SNR situations.

 <img class="project-picture" src="research_4.jpg">

 * 2017: Measurement of Total Sound Energy Density Based on Sound Field Microphone

-Design filter banks converting A-Format audio signal captured by sound field microphones into B-Format and to obtain three-dimensional particle vibration velocity and total sound energy density.
+Designed filter banks converting A-Format audio signal captured by sound field microphones into B-Format and to obtain three-dimensional particle vibration velocity and total sound energy density.

 <img class="project-picture" src="research_5.jpg">

 * 2016: Study on the Decay of Sound Energy in Stage-Auditorium Coupled Sound Field of Theaters

-Based on a scale model of a theater in sound-proof chamber, modify the acoustical absorption coefficient of stage and auditorium to predict the reverberation in different location inside a theater with acoustical coupling phenomenon between stage and auditorium.
+Based on a scale model of a theater in sound-proof chamber, modified the acoustic absorption coefficient of stage and auditorium to predict the reverberation in different location inside a theater with acoustical coupling phenomenon between stage and auditorium.

 ---